ricauduro/access_control_with_python_and_esp01/README.md

 WiFiServer server(80);
 ```

-Here we´ll set the gpio0 a 2 as outputs and set the initial state as LOW,
+Here we´ll set the gpio0 and 2 as outputs and set the initial state as LOW,
 ```C++
 void setup() {
   delay(5000);